helq/blag/src/index.md

 <div class="break"></div>

 Hello visitor!
 Welcome to my site.
-I have in here all kinds of sorts of types of classes of stuff related to my professional life but also not.
-Just random thoughts.
+I have here all kinds of sorts of types of classes of stuff related to my professional life but also not.
+Just random thoughts here in there at times and my professional stuff.

-I am a Computer and Systems Engineer from the [UNAL][nacho] (Colombia).
+I am a Computer and Systems Engineer from [UNAL][nacho] (Colombia).
 I hold a MSc. in Computer and Systems Engineering from the same university.

+My main focus is on understanding Programming Languages theory and practice.

-I like to write code in Haskell, Python, and, recently, Agda.
-I am also good in C++ (few years of experience) but I don't enjoy writing in it as much as in the more abstract and functional programming languages.
+I generally enjoy coding in Haskell, Python, and, recently, Agda.
+I am also good at C++ (a few years of experience) but I don't enjoy writing in it as much as in the more abstract and functional programming languages.

 ## Selected Projects ##